rajdeep-314/rajdeep-314/README.md

 <br>

 PS : The profile pic is from one of my programs.
-It's a part of an image of the Mandelbrot set that I generated using p5.js.
+It's an image of the Mandelbrot set that I generated using p5.js.